12 Engagement Ring Cuts and Diamond Shapes Compared

 Characteristics

-• Unique and romantic shape.
+• Unique, unmistakably romantic shape.

 11. Baguette Cut Diamond